rwb/qda-lesson7/README.md

 * We would also like the probability of making a Type II error to be small.
 Generally, this kind of error is phrased in terms of 1 - Type II error probability which corresponds to the power of a test (i.e., the probability of rejecting a hypothesis when that hypothesis is false.

 * When designing a study it is often useful (and required) to consider the power of the test that will be conducted.
-Here is a standard [power calculator](https://www.stat.ubc.ca/~rollin/stats/ssize/b2.html) found on the web and here is some R code we will use.
+Here is a standard [power calculator](https://www.stat.ubc.ca/~rollin/stats/ssize/b2.html) found on the web.

 * The test we will conduct is a difference between independent two proportions z-test.
 Recall that all t-tests and z-tests have the following form: delta/se(delta).